sachin-sadhu/obsidian_vault/Year 4 CS/Graphics.md

 ## Shading
 Determining how the light a point receives changes its colour.
 ### Flat Shading
 Simplest type of shading.
-Caclulate illumination once per polygon (middle of polygon), all pixels on the polygon will have the same colour.
+Calculate illumination once per polygon (middle of polygon), all pixels on the polygon will have the same colour.
 Gets better as we increase the number of polygons
 ### Smooth Shading (Gouraud)
 Illumination at each vertex is calculated (so is the final colour).
 All other points are then interpolated from those vertex colours.
 No need to recompute illumination.
 If colour at each vertex is the same, then flat shading is performed.
 Normals at each vertex must be calculated